magentaong/magentaong/README.md

 Currently exploring **Next.js**, **React.js**, **PostgreSQL**, and expanding my knowledge in scalable backend development.
 With a background in creative tools like Figma and Adobe Suite, I love building seamless **end-to-end solutions** from design to deployment.

-🛠️ **Looking for freelance projects and collaboration opportunities** — feel free to reach out!
+🛠️ **Looking for freelance projects and collaboration opportunities**

 ---